sterlzbd/roda/README.md

 1. Regex captures: `"posts/(\\d+)-(.*)"` will yield two values, corresponding to each capture.
 2. Placeholders: `"users/:id"` will yield the value in the position of :id.
 3. Symbols: `:foobar` will yield if a segment is available.
-4. File extensions: `extension("css")` will yield the basename of the matched file.
+4. File extensions: `:extension=>"css"` will yield the basename of the matched file.
-5. Parameters: `param("user")` will yield the value of the parameter user, if present.
+5. Parameters: `:param=>"user"` will yield the value of the parameter user, if present.

 The first case is important because it shows the underlying effect of regex captures.